 Unfortunately, some people suffer from catastrophic, long-term or chronic illness or injury.
 If you suffer due to one of these conditions, a Blue Cross Registered Nurse may work with you, your physician, and other healthcare professionals to design a benefit plan to best meet your healthcare needs.
-In order to implement the plan, you, your physician, and Blue Cross must agree to the terms of the plan.
-The program is voluntary to Blue Cross, you, and your physician.
+To implement an Individual Case Management plan, you, your physician, and Blue Cross and Blue Shield of Alabama must agree to the terms of the plan.
+The program is voluntary to Blue Cross and Blue Shield of Alabama, you, and your physician.
 Under no circumstances are you required to work with a Blue Cross case management nurse.
 Benefits provided to you through individual case management are subject to your plan benefit maximums.
 If you think you may benefit from individual case management, please call our Health Management Department at 205-733-7067 or 1-800-821-7231 (toll-free).